Frustrated spin order and stripe fluctuations in FeSe: Methods

 \subsection{Experiment}

 The FeSe crystals were prepared by the vapor transport technique.
 Details of the crystal growth and characterization are described elsewhere \cite{Bohmer:2013}.
-Before the experiment the samples were cleaved in air.
+Before the experiment the samples were cleaved in air and the exposure time was minimized.
 The surfaces obtained in this way have several atomically flat regions allowing us to measure spectra down to 5\,cm$^{-1}$.
 At the tetragonal-to-orthorhombic transition $T_{\rm s}$ twin boundaries appear and become clearly visible in the observation optics.
-As described in detail by Kretzschmar \textit{et al.} \cite{Kretzschmar:2016} the appearance of stripes can be used to determine the laser heating $\Delta T_{\rm L}$ and $T_{\rm s}$ to be $(0.5\pm0.1)$\,K/mW and $(89.1\pm0.2)$\,K, respectively.
+As described in detail by Kretzschmar \textit{et al.} \cite{Kretzschmar:2016} the appearance of stripes can be used to determine the laser heating $\Delta T_{\rm L}$ and $T_{\rm s}$ to be $(0.5\pm0.1)\,\mathrm{K}\,\mathrm{mW}^{-1}$ and $(89.1\pm0.2)$\,K, respectively.

 Calibrated Raman scattering equipment was used for the experiment.
 The samples were attached to the cold finger of a He-flow cryostat having a vacuum of approximately $5\cdot10^{-5}$\,Pa ($5\cdot10^{-7}$\,mbar).
-For excitation we used a diode-pumped solid state laser emitting at 575\,nm (Coherent GENESIS) and various lines of an Ar ion laser (Coherent Innova 304).
+For excitation we used a diode-pumped solid state laser emitting at 575\,nm (Coherent GENESIS MX-SLM 577-500) and various lines of an Ar ion laser (Coherent Innova 304).
 The angle of incidence was close to $66^\circ$ for reducing the elastic stray light entering the collection optics.
 Polarization and power of the incoming light were adjusted in a way that the light inside the sample had the proper polarization state and, respectively, a power of typically $P_a=4$\,mW independent of polarization.
 For the symmetry assignment we use the 1\,Fe unit cell (axes $x$ and $y$ parallel to the Fe-Fe bonds) which has the same orientation as the magnetic unit cell in the cases of N\'eel or single-stripe order (4\,Fe cell).
 The orthorhombic distortion is along these axes whereas the crystallographic cell assumes a diamond shape with the length of the tetragonal axes preserved.
 Because of the rotated axes in the 1\,Fe unit cell the Fe $B_{1g}$ phonon appears in the $B_{2g}$ spectra.
+Spectra at low to medium energies were measured with a resolution $\sigma \approx 5\,\wn$ in steps of $\Delta \Omega = 2.5$ or 5\,\wn below 250\,\wn and steps of 10\,\wn above where no sharp peaks need to be resolved.
+Spectra covering the energy range up to 0.5-1\, eV were measured with a resolution $\sigma \approx 20\,\wn$ in steps of $\Delta \Omega = 50\,\wn.$